 The excess generation credit rate varies between utilities, but no matter what utility you have, it will be lower than the full-retail rate of electricity.
-Arizona Public Service (APS), for example, values excess solar energy at just 75% of what they charge homeowners for electricity.
+Arizona Public Service (APS), for example, values excess solar energy at about 60% of what they charge homeowners for electricity.

 *Actual retail rates will vary depending on the rate plan you chose.
 Certain utilities require solar customers to use specific rate plans.

 The good news is, while the excess generation credit rate is updated annually, it cannot decrease by more than 10% per year.
 Luckily, you will be locked into the same excess generation rate for 10 years, so you don’t have to worry about the value of your rate decreasing after you install your panels.

 Another key thing to note about Arizona’s net billing program is how often credits are netted.

 The net billing program uses what’s called “instantaneous netting”, which means the utility will tally up how much electricity you produced in a short interval, like one hour, and compare it to how much electricity you consumed in that hour.
 Any excess solar energy produced during that interval will be credited at the excess generation rate.

 You can apply those excess generation credits you get to the energy you take from the grid later, but it just won’t cover all of the costs.